-In June 2021, we entered into a third amendment (the "Third Amendment") to our manufacturing facility lease, dated May 18, 2011, as amended, by and between Alemany Plaza LLC, located at San Carlos, California (the "San Carlos Lease"), as an extension to the term of the San Carlos Lease for a period of five years (the "Lease Extension Period").
+In June 2021, we entered into a third amendment, or Third Amendment, to our manufacturing facility lease, dated May 18, 2011, as amended, by and between Alemany Plaza LLC, located at San Carlos, California, or the San Carlos Lease, as an extension to the term of the San Carlos Lease for a period of five years, or the Lease Extension Period.
 Pursuant to the Third Amendment, the San Carlos Lease will expire on July 31, 2026, and it includes an option to renew the San Carlos Lease for an additional five years.
 The aggregate estimated base rent payments due over the Lease Extension Period is approximately \$4.2 million, subject to certain terms contained in the San Carlos Lease.

-In June 2021, we entered into a first amendment (the "First Amendment") to our manufacturing facility lease, dated May 4, 2015, as amended, by and between 870 Industrial Road LLC, located at San Carlos, California (the "Industrial Lease"), as an extension to the term of the Industrial Lease for a period of five years (the "Industrial Lease Extension Period").
+In June 2021, we entered into a first amendment, or First Amendment, to our manufacturing facility lease, dated May 4, 2015, as amended, by and between 870 Industrial Road LLC, located at San Carlos, California, or the Industrial Lease, as an extension to the term of the Industrial Lease for a period of five years, or the Industrial Lease Extension Period.
 Pursuant to the first Amendment, the Industrial Lease will expire on June 30, 2026, and it includes an option to renew the Industrial Lease for an additional five years.
 The aggregate estimated base rent payments due over the Industrial Lease Extension Period is approximately \$4.3 million, subject to certain terms contained in the Industrial Lease.

 In September 2020, we entered into a sublease agreement, or the Sublease, with Five Prime Therapeutics, Inc., or the Sublessor, for approximately 115,466 square feet, in a building located in South San Francisco, California, or the Premises.
 We use the Premises as our new corporate headquarters and to conduct (or expand) research and development activities.
 We commenced making monthly payments for the first 85,755 square feet of the Premises, or Initial Premises, in July 2021, with occupancy of such space commencing in August 2021.
 We were provided early access to the Initial Premises in the fourth quarter of 2020 to conduct certain planning and tenant improvement work.
 The Sublease is subordinate to the lease agreement, effective December 12, 2016, between the Sublessor and HCP Oyster Point III LLC, or the Landlord.
 The commencement date for the remaining 29,711 square feet of the Premises, or the Expansion Premises, is expected to be 24 months following the commencement date on the Initial Premises.
 However, we have the right to accelerate the commencement date on the Expansion Premises will expire on December 31, 2027.
 With a commencement date on the Initial Premises of July 1, 2021, the aggregate estimated base rent payments due over the term of the Sublease are approximately \$39.1 million, including the approximately \$5.2 million in potential financial benefit to us of base rent abatement to be provided by the Sublessor, subject to certain terms contained in the Sublease.
-The Sublease contains customary provisions requiring us to pay our pro rata share of utilities and a portion of the operating expenses and certain taxes, assessments and fees of the Premises and provisions allowing the Sublessor to terminate the Sublease upon the termination of the lease with the Landlord or if we fail to remedy a breach of certain of its obligations within specified time periods.
-Additionally, we posted a security deposit of \$0.9 million, which is reflected as restricted cash in non-current assets on our balance sheet as
+The Sublease contains customary provisions allowing the Sublessor to terminate the Sublease and provisions allowing expenses and certain taxes, assessments and fees of the Premises and provisions allowing the Sublessor to terminate the Sublease up on the termination of the lease with the Landlord or if we fail to remedy a breach of certain of its obligations within specified time periods.
+Additionally, we posted a security deposit of \$0.9 million, which is reflected as restricted cash in non-current assets on our balance sheet as of Septe